 - Compliant Double Shell Tank System: A safe up-to-date double shell tank system is required to safely store, and feed waste to the Treatment Complex for the next 30 years plus.
 Required are tank system integrity assessments that predict the life span of the tanks and to allow for safe management practices. - Retrieval of Tank Waste: Having reliable retrieval systems to feed waste to the Treatment Complex is important.
 Of greater importance is the ability to retrieve tank waste from the old failing single shell tanks into the newer safer double shell tanks.
-Moving waste from the single shell tanks to double shell tanks is a significant act to reducing the risk.
+Moving waste from the single shell tanks to double shell tanks is a significant act to reduce the risk.
 This risk mitigative measure is tied to available space in double shell tanks and processing rate of the Treatment Complex.
 Deciding how to close the tanks and what measures need to be taken to mitigate past leaks will be part of the retrieval decisions. - Interim Stabilization of Single Shell Tanks: Removing the pumpable liquids from the single shell tanks is the most important near term mitigative measure to minimize the impacts of potential future leaks.
-Although this is important interim mitigative measure it is only a partial solution and final retrieval is a necessity.

-• Treatment of Tank Waste: Construction a Treatment Complex and starting processing would result in the greatest risk reduction from the impacts of tank waste.
+Although this is important interim mitigative measure it is only a partial solution and final retrieval is a necessity. - Treatment of Tank Waste: Construction a Treatment Complex and starting processing would result in the greatest risk reduction from the impacts of tank waste.
 Treating at least 10% of the tank waste by 2018 will result in better management of 20% of the waste in that 10% will be in glass and 10% of waste will be moved out of single shell tanks to double shell tanks.
-The treatment of the remaining 90% of the waste will complete the risk reduction.
+It is clear that treatment complex would operate to the end of its design life (40 years) which would be significant inroads into treating the remaining 90% of the waste.